Episodic planetesimal disruptions triggered by dissipation of gas disk: Results and discussion

-In fact, not only those projectiles of catastrophic collisions, but all planetesimals with initial semi-major axes larger than 2\,au migrate inward (Fig.~\ref{figure3}a and Supplementary Video~\ref{v2}).
-This clearing process by sweeping secular resonances and gas damping was modeled by previous studies~\citep{Lecar1997, Nagasawa2005, Zheng2017, Woo2021}, but the induced collisions and the simultaneous effects of MMRs received less attention.
+In fact, not only those projectiles of catastrophic collisions, but all planetesimals with initial semi-major axes larger than 2\,au migrate inward (Fig.~\ref{figure3}a and Supplementary Movie~\ref{v2}).
+This clearing process by sweeping secular resonances and gas damping agree with the results of previous studies~\citep{Lecar1997, Nagasawa2005, Zheng2017, Woo2021}, but the induced collisions and the simultaneous effects of MMRs received less attention.
 The difference in longitudes of periapsis between the projectiles and Jupiter ($\varpi-\varpi_5$) shows that the projectiles are locked in the $\nu_5$ resonance before the inward migration (Fig.~\ref{figure3}c).
 The secular resonance with Saturn ($\nu_6$) is less effective than $\nu_5$ since such locking in $\nu_6$ has not been observed.
 Trapped in $\nu_5$, the planetesimals' eccentricities grow slowly with oscillation (Fig.~\ref{figure3}b).
-With eccentricities of $\sim$0.1, the planetesimals migrate slowly due to the damping effect, approaching a Jovian MMR.
+With eccentricities of approximately 0.1, the planetesimals migrate slowly due to the damping effect, approaching a Jovian MMR.
 For planetesimals with moderate eccentricity, the widths of Jovian inner MMRs increase with growing eccentricity~\citep{Murray1999}.
-These planetesimals are easily captured by an MMR, in which their eccentricities increase rapidly to $\sim$0.6 (Fig.~\ref{figure3}a and b).
+These planetesimals are easily captured by an MMR, in which their eccentricities increase rapidly to values exceeding 0.6 (Fig.~\ref{figure3}a and b).
 Therefore, the interplay of the effects of $\nu_5$, MMRs, and damping on planetesimals enhances the eccentricity excitation.
-Then, the semi-major axes and eccentricities drop rapidly by gas damping, and the projectiles escape from $\nu_5$ (Fig.~\ref{figure3}c and Supplementary Video~\ref{v3}).
-Shortly after this rapid inward migration, the catastrophic collisions occur (Supplementary Video~\ref{v1}).
+Then, the semi-major axes and eccentricities drop rapidly by gas damping, and the projectiles escape from $\nu_5$ (Fig.~\ref{figure3}c and Supplementary Movie~\ref{v3}).
+Shortly after this rapid inward migration, the catastrophic collisions occur (Supplementary Movie~\ref{v1}).
 Therefore, the combined effects of secular and mean motion resonances trigger the episodic catastrophic collisions in Episode I, leading to the spikes of high impact velocities in Fig.~\ref{figure1}.